The Magic of Postbiotics for Horses

 The power of a diverse, fibre-rich diet (prebiotics) and access to the microbial world (probiotics) lead to a significant increase in the microbiome’s ability to produce magical chemicals: postbiotics.

-So what are postbiotics, and why are they important?
+So what are postbiotics for horses, and why are they important?

 What are Postbiotics?